fo-am/foam-kernow/guide.md

 3. Outside the scope (not a sale)

-The difference between standard, reduced and zero rated depend what you are selling - books, childrens clothes etc. We don't need to worry about that, anything we supply will almost certainly be standard rated.
+The difference between standard, reduced and zero rated depend what you are selling - books, children's clothes etc. We don't need to worry about that, anything we supply will almost certainly be standard rated.